Whether you're in Knoxville or Hong Kong, hiring a web design company is a lot like buying a home.

 The most important things you should know:

-- The web design company should take charge of the project by asking questions, and they should completely understanding you and your business.
+- Once your project begins, the web design company should take charge of the project by asking questions that help them completely understand you and your business.

 - You need someone who can explain things that you don’t understand (yet!) in your language without being condescending, and make the web principles you do need to know accessible.